hnkaustubh/cmpe202/lab4/README.md

 			(i): Add customers to the waiting list
 			(ii): Remove certain clients from waiting list (iii): Provide size of next table available
-			(iv): Check if next available table is less than or equal to next customer's size
+			(iv): Check if next available table size is less than or equal to next customer's size

 		Corresponding Collaborators:
 			(i): Customer, LocateAndAssign